rodjek/puppet-lint/README.md

 Puppet attempts to autoload only the required manifests for the resources and classes specified in your manifests.
-In order to do this, the autoloader expects your manifests to be layed out on disk in a particular format.
+In order to do this, the autoloader expects your manifests to be laid out on disk in a particular format.
 For example, when you use `mymodule::myclass` in your manifests, Puppet will attempt to read `<modulepath>/mymodule/manifests/myclass.pp`.
 The only exception to this is when you reference `mymodule` itself (without any